 The Gottesman Libraries participate in an annual coordinated collection development program with the New York Metropolitan Reference and Research Library Agency.
 This program allows the Libraries to build selectively upon collecting strengths in education, psychology, and the health sciences and to share resources through interlibrary loan and/or on-site reading privileges with participating members of METRO and the larger community of researchers and scholars.
 The Gottesman Libraries also participate in online offerings of New York State, providing access to relevant research tools.

-The Gottesman Libraries provide an institutional digital repository, PocketKnowledge, that support the needs of academic offerings at the College.
+The Gottesman Libraries provide an institutional digital repository, PocketKnowledge, that supports the needs of academic offerings at the College.
 They comprise exemplary, and/or frequently consulted materials, including: publications by or about Teachers College faculty and students (book chapters, dissertations, journal articles, syllabi, and unpublished papers); selective scholarly books; and web resources, including key journals, organizations, professional resources, research databases, and Teachers College collections and projects.

 In close coordination with Columbia University Libraries, the Gottesman Libraries continue to develop collections of electronic resources in support of research and curriculum needs of Teachers College faculty, students, and staff.
 Full access to the most germane research resources in education, psychology, and the health sciences is available directly from the Library’s homepage, as well as through the library catalog, EDUCAT.
 These resources include databases and a substantial number of full-text journals.

 Collaborative arrangements with Columbia embrace access to over 600 online subscription databases in almost every academic area, including catalogs, journal indices, books, full-text sources, statistical and data sites, and image files.
-Users can access most of these resources from both on and off campus with a valid university network identification number and password, making research more effective than ever.
+Users can access most of these resources from both on and off-campus with a valid university network identification number and password, making research more effective than ever.

 The sharing of electronic resources reflects a history of reciprocal service.
 Many librarians at Teachers College serve as Electronic Resource Coordinators for titles available through Columbia's Library Web.